 Alaska is an at-fault state, meaning the driver who caused the accident is responsible for paying for damages.
 Even though the law is not enforced in all areas, it is still illegal to drive without insurance in Alaska.
 If you are involved in a crash under these circumstances, speaking with a car accident lawyer in Anchorage, Alaska can help you understand your options for recovering compensation.
+This article explains the penalties for driving without insurance in Alaska.
+You learn about the minimum insurance requirements and the penalties for not having insurance.

 Schedule a Free Initial Consultation